The Complete Agent Architecture

 - Systems thinker.
 Loves automation, hates manual repetition.

 - Fast mover with depth.
-10 projects in an hour.

 - Bullets over paragraphs, always.